-In all cases, you will have to plan a budget and create an editorial charter that includes all the guidelines to follow in order to have coherent brand content.
+In all cases, you must plan a budget and create an editorial charter that includes all the guidelines to follow for coherent brand content.

 2. Build your content plan

-The objective of this step is to help you clearly define the topics your content will cover, but also to have a production and distribution schedule.
+The objective of this step is to help you clearly define the topics your content will cover and have a production and distribution schedule.

 While the first step serves to define your objective and the format of your content, the second step aims to clarify the implementation of this content.

-More concretely, what are you going to talk about and when are you going to produce and deliver content.
+More concretely, what will you talk about, and when will you produce and deliver content?

 Defining the topics to be covered

-The biggest risk in content marketing is to produce content that nobody will consume.
+The biggest content marketing risk is producing content that nobody will consume.

-To have a content strategy that works, you need to follow a real methodology of defining the relevant topics to be covered.
+To have a content strategy that works, you must follow a real methodology of defining the relevant topics to be covered.
 This is called keyword research.

-It consists of researching the topics on which your audience is looking for information.
-This way, you validate the fact that there is a real demand to consume content related to a certain topic.
+It consists of researching the topics your audience is looking for information on.
+This way, you validate that there is an actual demand to consume content related to a specific topic.

-Let’s take the example of this article, which you are currently reading and which is dedicated to the subject of content strategy.
+Let’s take the example of this article, which you are currently reading and dedicated to content strategy.

 When we wrote it, we didn’t just “guess” that it was a topic that would interest our blog readers.
 Instead, it’s a purely objective, data-driven choice that we made using a tool called Ahrefs.

-As you can see in this image, Ahrefs shows that the volume search is 1.7K for the keyword “CRO marketing”.
+As you can see in this image, Ahrefs shows that the volume search is 1.7K for the “CRO marketing” keyword.

-In other words, it lets us know that in the United States 1700 people search for “CRO marketing” every month on Google.
+In other words, it lets us know that in the United States, 1700 people search for “CRO marketing” monthly on Google.

-Moreover, the keyword difficulty tells us that this is a keyword on which there is little competition.
+Moreover, the keyword difficulty tells us this is a keyword with little competition.
 In other words, few blogs have existing content on this subject.

 Based on this observation, and considering that we had already published articles related to CRO marketing, it made sense for us to write about that topic.